 - Leave the pot store tidy with as much 'pot black' removed as possible.
-The store should be swept and mopped. - Clear out the fire trough.
+Please - Clear out the fire trough.
 If ash is hot put in a wheelbarrow, douse with water and leave in wheelie bin area.
 Do not douse the trench oven with water if hot as the rapid temperature change causes the brickwork to crack. - Check potato peeler area is clean.
 Clean vegetable sink. - Clean industrial gas cooker and ensure all parts are in place. - Sweep the pantry floor - Wipe down all metal surfaces